ilaydagulmez/Pipeline-of-Genome-Characterization/README.md

 After you get results, you need the *.collinearity* file for gene level Ks estimation.

 # Step 11: Gene Level Ks Estimation

 Use the *ks.slurm* which attached in files folder.
-This file include a long Phyton script that written by me.
+This file include a Phyton script that written by me.

+#Step 12: GO Enrichment Analysis

+Use CAFE v5 (Mendes et al, 2020) and Use InterProScan (Jones et al, 2014) for this section.
+First, you need OrthoFinder's (or another tool) results.
+You should create a new folder (e.g run_orthofinder) and put your peptide file (.fa or .faa) in this folder and then run OrthoFinder (Emms et al, 2019):

+python ./orthofinder -f ./run_orthofinder -m MSA

+Now, you have orthogroups and tree files.
+You'll use the "Species_Tree_rooted.txt"  and "Orthogroups.GeneCount.tsv" for the CAFE:

+cafe -i Orthogroups.GeneCount.tsv -t species_tree.nwk -o cafe_out

+Great, you did it!
+It turns to InterProScan step:

+interproscan.sh -i *protein.fa -appl Pfam -cpu 8 -f TSV -d InterPro (create before run) --iprlookup --goterms

-# Step 12: Chloroplast Genome Characterization (optional)
+# Step 13: Chloroplast Genome Characterization (optional)

 Use GetOrganelle (Jin et al, 2020) to assembly of raw reads: